marekmatej/buildout-odoo-postgres/README.md

 ...
 ```

-if you want running more then one instance of OpenERP, or another user running same buildout on same machine,
+if you want to run more then one instance of OpenERP, or another user running same buildout on same machine,
 please change ports:
 ```
 openerp_xmlrpc_port = 8069  (8069 default openerp)